KiraResari/ceal-chronicler-f/Protocol.md

 - [ ] The character screen has the following editable fields:
   - [ ] First Appearance
     - [x] By default contains the point in time at which the character was created
-    - [ ] Can be edited to other points in time, but not to a point in time that is later than the Last Appearance (if that is filled)
+    - [x] Can be edited to other points in time
+    - [ ] Can't be changed to point in  time past last appearance  (if that is filled)
-      - [ ] Only Points in time before which no more changes happen to the character can be selected
+    - [x] Only Points in time before which no more changes happen to the character can be selected
     - [x] Allows jumping to that point in time
+    - [ ] Points in time before the character's first appearance become greyed out in the time bar
   - [ ] Last appearance
     - [ ] Is empty by default
     - [ ] Can hold points in time, including the first appearance, but not before that
     - [ ] Points in time can be selected from a menu (e.g. dropdown)
       - [ ] Only Points in time after which no more changes happen to the character can be selected
     - [ ] Allows jumping to that point in time
+    - [ ] Points in time after the character's last appearance become greyed out in the time bar
   - [x] Name
 - [x] Editing a field causes the contents to change from that point in time onward, until it is edited again
   - [ ] The exceptions are First and Last Appearance, which are logically always the same within a character
   - [x] It is possible to jump back and forth to points in time where a field's value has been edited
 - [ ] Allows complete deletion of existing characters (with warning)
-- [ ] While in the Character View, Points in Time at which the character does not exist should be greyed out in the time bar
 - [x] The character screen has a back button, which returns back to the main view

 ### Technical